COS301-SE-2024/MovieHub/README.md

 </td>
   <td> Itumeleng Moshokoa </td>
   <td> Frontend Developer</td>
   <td>I'm a curious and driven individual with a passion for data science and computer science.
 I embrace challenges as opportunities for growth and learning, and I'm always seeking to expand my knowledge and skills.
 I believe that technology can be a powerful force for good, and I'm eager to contribute to innovative solutions that make a difference.
-I'm a lifelong learner, always looking for new experiences and perspectives to broaden my understanding of the world and how computer science can help shape a better future .</td>
+I'm a lifelong learner, always looking for new experiences and perspectives to broaden my understanding of the world and how computer science can help shape a better future.<br>Email: u21785742@tuks.co.za</td>
-  Emial: u21785742@tuks.co.za

   <td>
         <a href="https://github.com/melengmoshokoa">
           <img src="https://img.shields.io/badge/GitHub-Profile-blue?style=flat-square&logo=github" alt="GitHub">